OE-LUCIFER/Webscout/README.md

 ___
 </details>

-### 🖼️ Text to Images - DeepInfraImager, PollinationsAI, BlackboxAIImager, AiForceimagger, NexraImager, HFimager, ArtbitImager
+### 🖼️ Text to Images - DeepInfraImager, PollinationsAI, BlackboxAIImager, AiForceimager, NexraImager, HFimager, ArtbitImager, NinjaImager, WebSimAI, AmigoImager

 **Every TTI provider has the same usage code, you just need to change the import.**